-This paper develops a New-Keynesian DSGE model of a small open oil-exporting economy.
-The model is calibrated to Algeria and used to quantitatively evaluate dynamic effects of the recent euro appreciation on oil-exporting economies.
-It is assumed that the country exports only oil, at prices set in the U.S. dollar, and borrows and imports in the euro currency.
-The simulation results show that the recent euro appreciation have led to large fluctuations of the terms of trade and current account, and to high increases in external debt valuation and interest payments.
-In contrast, parallel increases in oil prices, in the world markets, have offset the negative effects of the euro appreciation.
-Furthermore, the monetary authority can conduct devaluationary and/or monetary policies to isolate the economy from these external shocks.
+This paper develops a multi-sector New-Keynesian DSGE model of a small open oil-exporting economy.
+The model is calibrated to Algeria and used to quantitatively evaluate real dynamic effects of the recent appreciation of the euro and increases in oil prices.
+It is assumed that the oil is the only commodity to export at prices set exogenously in terms of the U.S. dollar and the country borrows and imports in terms of the euro.
+The simulation results show that the appreciations of the euro have led to large deteriorations of the country's terms of trade and current account because of increases in external debt valuation, interest payments, and import prices.
+In contrast, parallel increases in crude oil prices as well as the expansion in oil production have offset these negative effects and led to a large improvement in the country's net debt position and current account.
+Furthermore, the monetary authority might manage money supply and/or the nominal exchange rate of the Algerian dinar to respond to external shocks.